 Thanks to Sweet Mountain Zone at the SSMB for the heads up on the second video!

 Destructoid have posted up the first gameplay video of Sonic Free Riders on their YouTube channel.
 As we informed earlier, the demo is limited to demonstrations by SEGA staff only within a clear glass box for press to view the game through.
 The demo contains a selectable character roster of Sonic, Tails, Knuckles, Jet, Wave and Storm (though Amy can also be seen as an AI character) and a few laps of just one track.

 The game looks to be going back to its air system seen in the first game where you gain air depending on a ranking you obtain from pulling off tricks on jumps then spending your air on boosting, only now players don’t leave air streams behind to drag others off course.
 As explained in the games press release you can use Kinect’s motion controls to launch items at your opponents but it seems you can also use Kinect controls when attacked such as clearing sludge off your screen when it is thrown at you.
 Kinect is also used in the track demoed to swim in a short water area, the faster you swim the quicker you move which fits in well with a racing game such as this.

 Check out the video yourself and let us know your oppinions in the comments!

 Thanks to riaz976 at the SEGA Forums for the find!

-SEGA of America and SEGA Europe have officially announced Sonic Free Riders for Microsoft’s Kinect for Xbox 360 after the the much rumoured title was revealed as a launch title at Microsoft’s E3 Press Conference for Kinect when it launches in North America November 4th 2010.
-SEGA have unveiled the above artwork and logo aswell as new info contained in a press release which you can see below.
+SEGA of America and SEGA Europe have officially announced Sonic Free Riders for Microsoft’s Kinect for Xbox 360.
+The the much-rumoured title was revealed as a launch title at Microsoft’s E3 Press Conference for its Kinect peripheral, which will launch in North America November 4th 2010.
+Continue reading SEGA Announces Sonic Free Riders For Xbox 360 Kinect